 If you want control over the emails sent to anything @your-website.com you'll also need to pay for some technical services.
 Those services might be just email, or also hosting (that is, keeping your site live on the web) or maybe regular backups.
 While a free website from WordPress.com is really easy to set up, it's also very restrictive.
 Having your website on your own hosting account will give you flexibility for the future, but will come with a cost of anything from £50 upwards per year - plus paying someone to set the site up in the first place.

-And if your site gets really popular and starts getting loads (by which I mean thousands every day) of visitors you'll have to pay for beefier hosting.
+And if your site gets really popular and starts getting loads of visitors (thousands every day) you'll have to pay for beefier hosting.
 But, of course, that would be a good problem to have.

 OK, let's break down the costs: